Albany County Legislature

 Phone: (518) 650-5096

-Committee Assignments: Audit and Finance (Ranking Minority Member), Personnel (Chair), Modernization Task Force (Co-Chair)
+Committee Assignments: Audit and Finance, Personnel, Economic Development, Modernization Task Force (Vice Chair)

-Mark is the past president of the Stevens Farm Homeowners Association, was the volunteer Master of Ceremonies for the first ever Stakeholders’ GOBY awards and was a founding committee member for Operation Welcome Home, established during the 1991 Persian Gulf War to help provide a successful homecoming experience for returning vets.
+Mark was on the Guilderland Town Board from 2008-2011.
+He was also an adjunct media professor at St. Rose or Siena for 11 years.
+He is past president of the Stevens Farm Homeowners Association, was the volunteer Master of Ceremonies for the first ever Stakeholders’ GOBY awards and was a founding committee member for Operation Welcome Home, established during the 1991 Persian Gulf War to help provide a successful homecoming experience for returning vets.

 Mark is a Magna Cum Laude Siena College graduate where he was named the Conlin Scholar, the top English major award.
 He received his master’s degree in Public Communications from the prestigious Newhouse School at Syracuse University.

-Mark, his wife Karen, and young daughter live in the Fort Hunter area of Guilderland.
+Mark, his wife Karen, and their daughter live in the Carman Road area of Guilderland.
 Mark is one of nine children.

 Dustin M. Reidy (D)